darwinia-network/crab-docs/docs/builders/tools/hardhat.md

 ---
 title: Hardhat
+sidebar_position: 5
-description: Learn how to configure Hardhat to add a local Moonbeam development node and the Moonbase Alpha TestNet as networks for testing and deploying Solidity smart contracts.
+description: Learn how to configure Hardhat to add a local Pangolin development node and the Pangolin TestNet as networks for testing and deploying Solidity smart contracts.
 ---

 # Hardhat

 ![Hardhat Create Project](/images/hardhat/hardhat-banner.png)

-## Introduction {: #introduction }
+## Introduction

 [Hardhat](https://hardhat.org/) is a popular development framework for compiling, testing, and deploying Solidity smart contracts.
-Since Moonbeam is Ethereum compatible, with a few lines of extra configuration, you can use Hardhat as you normally would to develop on Moonbeam.
+Since Pangolin is Ethereum compatible, with a few lines of extra configuration, you can use Hardhat as you normally would to develop on Pangolin.

-## Configure Hardhat to Connect to Moonbeam {: #configure-hardhat-to-connect-to-moonbeam }
+## Configure Hardhat to Connect to Pangolin

 To get started with Hardhat you must have an npm project.
 If you do not yet have one, to create one you can run: